Why Rome Resources Offers a Compelling Critical Minerals Investment Opportunity

 Rome Resources' current financial position supports the company's stated operational objectives through the maiden resource estimation milestone.
 The July 2024 AIM admission raised £4 million before expenses, followed by a £4.2 million strategic investment in December 2024, providing total gross proceeds of £8.2 million.
 The company's use-of-funds allocation, as presented in shareholder materials, designated approximately 49% for project expenditure, 20% for the reverse takeover transaction, 16% for corporate and administrative expenses, and 16% for working capital.

-Rome's cash runway through the September 2025 resource release positions the company to define its mineral inventory before requiring additional capital.
+Rome's cash runway has been greatly improved by a November 2025 fundraise for the next targeted phase of drilling.
 This financing strategy aligns capital raises with value-inflection milestones, a practice that minimizes shareholder dilution and allows new capital to enter at higher valuations reflecting de-risked projects.
 The maiden resource will inform subsequent capital requirements for prefeasibility studies, additional drilling, and infrastructure engineering, providing the technical basis for future financing discussions with strategic partners, project finance institutions, or equity markets.

 Strategic Significance: Critical Minerals for Energy Transition